 - How the research will be carried out and how it is likely to have an impact on clinical, biomedical, and public health decision-making, policy, and practice

 - A personal statement describing the applicant’s goals in the field of bioethics

-Approximately 12 applicants submitting letters of intent will be invited to submit full applications, which will be due Wednesday, January 8, 2020.
-Approximately six applicants will be invited to in-person interviews in March 2020.
+We strongly encourage applicants to submit letters of intent earlier, so that they have time to correct any technical errors that might arise during the application process.
+Approximately 12 applicants submitting letters of intent will be invited to submit full applications, which will be due January 10, 2022.
+Approximately six applicants will be invited to in-person interviews in March 2022.
 More information about the review process can be found here.